-Distinguished historians have written twenty essays on alleged misconduct in Presidential administrations since George Washington.
+Distinguished historians have written extensively on the misconduct in presidential administrations since George Washington.

 Our research reveals that 19 artworks in the U.S. Capitol honor men who were Confederate officers or officials.
 What many of them said, and did, is truly despicable.

-Compromise upon compromise whittled FDR’s dreams down considerably but enabled him to pass his Social Security Act, perhaps the most sweeping social reform of the 20th century
+Compromise upon compromise whittled FDR’s dreams down considerably, but enabled him to pass the Social Security Act, perhaps the most sweeping social reform of the 20th century.

 Suppose they could go on "Meet The Press"...